 What is the client’s goal for the outcome?

-This “They must know what their stuff is worth” approach can easily be overdone and beaten to death.
-When you say it, say it once, clearly, and then drop it.
+The price does not equal the product or the value.
+When you name the price, say it once, clearly, and then drop it.
+Don’t compare what you offer to a competitors offer – just list what the customer needs that you have offered them.
 You’re not bad-mouthing with this approach, you’re stating a fact.
 If you are perceived as talking trash about the competition, your reputation and your sales are quickly going to be in trouble.
-Keep the focus on achieving goals, and close our sale.
+Keep the focus on achieving goals, and close your sale.